-- The GRCA will continue to work with the Ganaraska Region Low Water Response Team to implement the Provincial Low Water Response procedures when required. - The GRCA and municipalities will investigate and work toward implementation of low impact development practices
+The GRCA will continue to work with the Ganaraska Region Low Water Response Team to implement Provincial Low Water Response procedures when required.

-- Implement the GRCA Clean Water Healthy Land Stewardship Program and partner programs to assist landowners and residents in stewardship activities that accomplish the following: - o Increase natural vegetation using the natural heritage system to compensate for changes in imperviousness of the watershed. - o Increase riparian buffers to reduce variability of overland runoff. - Increase water infiltration, storage and use on individual lots (i.e., green roofs, rain barrels and cisterns, and permeable parking lots and driveways. - Protect, restore, and enhance wetlands. - Carry out an urban stewardship program to address altered flows caused from stormwater management. - Increase channel stability using bioengineering in urbanized areas to mitigate erosion caused by altered flows.

-- Assist in the implementation of a water conservation plan through the Clean Water - Healthy Land Stewardship Program (refer to Section 7). - Work with partnership programs to increase stewardship actions that protect and enhance features that contribute to natural flows in Graham Creek.
+- Implement the GRCA Clean Water Healthy Land Stewardship Program and partner programs to assist landowners and residents in stewardship activities that accomplish the following: - Increase natural vegetation using the natural heritage system to compensate for changes in imperviousness of the watershed. - o Increase riparian buffers to reduce variability of overland runoff. - Increase water infiltration, storage and use on individual lots (i.e., green roofs, rain barrels and cisterns, and permeable parking lots and driveways. - Protect, restore, and enhance wetlands. - Carry out an urban stewardship program to address altered flows caused from stormwater management. - Increase channel stability using bioengineering in urbanized areas to mitigate erosion caused by altered flows. - Assist in the implementation of a water conservation plan through the Clean Water Healthy Land Stewardship Program (refer to Section 7). - Work with partnership programs to increase stewardship actions that protect and enhance features that contribute to natural flows within the regional study area.